Sweet Gum trees look innocent, innocuous even, with long, straight trunks that don’t bend and sway like a supple willow.

 That trickster Mother Nature

-As usual, when I come across the unusual in nature, I think to myself: what the heck was God thinking when he created a sweet gum pod—excuse me—fruit?
+As usual, when I come across the unusual in nature, I think to myself: what was God thinking when he created a sweet gum pod—excuse me—fruit?
 They aren’t pretty—even when they’re newly grown and lime green—let alone after a long winter of drying up and turning brown.
 There is a bit of intrigue, though, to the complex pod that has capsule areas containing two tiny black seeds.
 Imagine the work they have to do to populate the ground and make more trees.

 Learning from a seed